Richardaeld/cola-vending-machine/README.md

     + A return to the home screen.
 + The buy button uses Stripes API to give a secure connection for uses to purchase cola(s). **Scalability** (Not fully implemented)
     + Stripes base import was left unhidden for development purposes.
++ A download button to for users to download their cola json object.
+    + This button was left unhidden for development purposes.

 #### Login Page
-+ Will have 3 inputs and a checkbox
++ Will have 3 inputs and a checkbox:
     + Username (input)
     + Password (input)
     + Admin secret (input that is hidden behind a checkbox)
     + Are you a admin (checkbox)
-+ Will return error messages below the input boxes
++ Will return error messages below the input boxes.
-+ Will store the webtoken in system memory
++ Will store the webtoken in system memory.

 ## Wireframes and Live Application
 ### Database Wireframes